warner/lothar-blog/drafts/50-new-sync-protocol/50-new-sync-protocol.md

 Date: 2014-03-25 18:05
 Title: The new Sync protocol

-(This wraps up a two-part series on upcoming changes in Firefox Sync, based on [my presentation](http://people.mozilla.org/~bwarner/warner-rwc2014/#/) at [RealWorldCrypto 2014](http://realworldcrypto.wordpress.com/).
+(This wraps up a two-part series on recent changes in Firefox Sync, based on [my presentation](http://people.mozilla.org/~bwarner/warner-rwc2014/#/) at [RealWorldCrypto 2014](http://realworldcrypto.wordpress.com/).
 Part 1 was about problems we observed in the old system.
 Part 2 is about the system which replaces it.)

 [Last time](../../blog/49-pairing-problems) I described the user difficulties we observed with the pairing-based Sync we shipped in Firefox 4.0.
 In late April, we released Firefox 29, with a new password-based Sync setup process.
 In this post, I want to describe a little bit about the protocol we use in the new system, and the security properties you can expect to get out of it.

-(for the cryptographic details, you can jump directly to the full [technical definition](https://github.com/mozilla/fxa-auth-server/wiki/onepw-protocol) of the protocol, which we've nicknamed "onepw", since there is now just "one password" to protect both account access and your encrypted data)
+(For the cryptographic details, you can jump directly to the full [technical definition](https://github.com/mozilla/fxa-auth-server/wiki/onepw-protocol) of the protocol, which we've nicknamed "onepw", since there is now just "one password" to protect both account access and your encrypted data)

 ## New Requirements

-To recap the last post, the biggest frustration we saw with the old Sync setup process was that it didn't "work like other systems": users *thought* that their email and password would be sufficient to get their data back, but in fact it really required access to a device that was already attached to your account.
+To recap the last post, the biggest frustration we saw with the old Sync setup process was that it didn't "work like other systems": users *thought* that their email and password would be sufficient to get their data back, but in fact it required access to a device that was already attached to your account.
 This made it unsuitable for people with a single device, and made it mostly impossible to recover from the all-too-common case of losing your only browser.

 So the biggest new requirement for Sync was to make your data recoverable with just email+password.